Richardson, Texas: Transportation

 Richardson and the region benefit from the location of two major highways in the city.
 The President George Bush Turnpike, running east–west along the northern border of the city, provides a convenient connection to the Dallas Fort Worth International Airport, as well as links to IH 35E, IH 30, IH20, SH 114, and SH 183 west of the city as well as a second link to IH30 east of the city.

 Richardson also benefits from the Dallas Area Rapid Transit (DART) Light Rail line which parallels U.S. 75 and has four stations in the city.
 In October 2016, DART approved the future construction of the Silver Line commuter rail with the adoption of its 20-Year Financial Plan.
-Service on the Cotton Belt is projected to commence in 2023.
+Service on the Cotton Belt is projected to commence in 2025.
 The Cotton Belt line will run from DFW Airport to the eastern side of Plano, with Richardson stations located at The University of Texas at Dallas and CityLine.
-The Cotton Belt rail line will also connect to Trinity Metro's TEXRail line, which is being developed to connect downtown Fort Worth to the DFW Airport.
+The Cotton Belt rail line will also connect to Trinity Metro's TEXRail line, which connects downtown Fort Worth to the DFW Airport.
 In order to take full advantage of these transportation assets for development and redevelopment purposes, the City has implemented three Tax Increment Financing (TIF) Districts.
 TIF District #1 was established in November 2006, encompassing both sides of the U.S. 75 corridor from Campbell Road south to Spring Valley Road, and then extending west from U.S. 75 along Spring Valley Road to Coit Road.
-TIF District #2, established in November 2011, is bounded by President George Bush Turnpike on the north, Wyndham Lane on the east, Renner Road on the south, and the DART Light Rail line on the west.
-TIF District #3, established in November 2011, is bounded by President George Bush Turnpike on the north, the DART Light Rail line on the east, Renner Road on the South and has its western boundary between Alma Road and U.S. 75.
+TIF District #2, established in November 2011, is bounded by President George Bush Turnpike on the north, Wyndham Lane on the east, Renner Road on the south, and the DART light rail line on the west.
+TIF District #3, established in November 2011, is bounded by President George Bush Turnpike on the north, the DART light rail line on the east, Renner Road on the South and has its western boundary between Alma Road and U.S. 75.
 Dallas County participates financially in TIF District #1 and Collin County participates financially in TIF District #2 and TIF District #3.

 Central Trail

-The southern Central Trail extension, opened in June 2014 and the northern extension opened in 2015.
+The southern Central Trail extension opened in June 2014 and the northern extension opened in 2015.
 The new hike and bike trail segments mean that the central spine to Richardson's trail network will run from city limit to city limit, eventually connecting to trails throughout the region.

-Bike Lanes
+Bike lanes

 In July 2015, Richardson was named a Bronze Bicycle Friendly Community by the League of American Bicyclists.
 Richardson has a long-range plan to provide bicycle facilities and to designate preferred bicycle routes on lower-volume, lower-speed roadways.
 There are now more than 15 miles of bike lanes in Richardson.